BVengo/ploonetide/docs/source/index.rst

 Installation
 ============
-The first thing to do is install spike2py and make sure it's working properly.
+The first thing to do is install ploonetide and make sure it's working properly.

 .. toctree::
    :maxdepth: 1